Clavijomo/app-requests-nodejs-react/README.md

     ```

 ## Conclusion
 This project demonstrates the use of MVC architecture with a full-stack implementation in Node.js and React.
 The backend is secured with JWT-based authentication, and the frontend uses React and Material-UI for a seamless user experience.
+The frontend is hosted on **Netlify**, and the backend is hosted on **Heroku**.